Baron-von-Riedesel/HX-OpenWatcom-Debugger/Readme.txt

   have to be told that.
 If the debug information is in codeview format and OW wlink ( or jwlink ) is to be used as linker, the cvp option has to be set.

-   If the program to debug is not in a format that can be handled by the HX program loaders ( NE for DPMILD16, PE/PX for DPMILD32 ), environment switch HDPMI=32 must NOT be set.
-This switch would make HDPMI run all clients in their own address space, using their own IDT and LDT, and the trap helpers would be unable to access their code and data segments.
+   If the program to debug is a protected-mode application, but in a format that cannot be handled by the HX program loaders ( NE, PE/PX ), environment switch HDPMI=32 must NOT be set!
+Additionally, HDPMI v3.20 or higher is required, since the debugger wants to use an instance of HDPMI exclusively, and the API for that is available since v3.20 only.

   2.2 Debugging